 But any time you drain your emergency fund, your top priority is to replace that money as soon as you can.
-Back to Reason #2.
-Stop investing until you get back to work and can rebuild your emergency fund.
-Then jump back into your investing plan.
+Why?
+Back to reason No. 2: Stop investing until you get back to work and can rebuild your emergency fund.
+Then you’re ready to jump back into your investing plan.

 To temporarily stop investing through your employer's retirement plan, just let your human resources department know you need to stop making contributions, and they'll have a few forms for you to fill out.
 Same goes for your investment advisor.

 Remember, though, this is not a permanent situation.